sm2774us/trading_strategies/README.md

      $$
      \text{Average Return} = \frac{1}{N} \sum_{i=1}^N \text{Return}_{i}
      $$
-   where `N` is the number of returns.
+   where $N$ is the number of returns.

 ###### **Long and Short Positions**:
    - **Long Position**: The stock with the highest average return is selected for a long position.
 Mathematically, this is represented as: